 1. MXL R144 Ribbon Microphone

-It’s also a great mic for recording instruments, making it highly versatile.
+It’s also an excellent mic for recording instruments, making it highly versatile.

-The bidirectional, figure-8 bidirectional pickup pattern records sound coming from either side of the microphone.
-It does this with an equal amount of sensitivity, meaning that one microphone can easily be shared between two people without sacrificing audio quality.
+The bidirectional, figure-8 pickup pattern records sound from either side of the mic.
+It does this with equal sensitivity, meaning that one microphone can easily be shared between two people without sacrificing audio quality.

-It’s a compact little microphone too so that it won’t take up too much space in your studio.
-The XLR connection port allows you to establish a secure connection to your recording device too.
+It’s a compact little microphone, too, so it won’t take up too much space in your studio.
+The XLR connection port allows you to establish a secure connection to your recording device.

 - Features a 1.8-micron aluminum ribbon and a figure-8 polar pattern to produce natural vocal tones

-- The figure-8, bidirectional pickup pattern records sound coming from either side of the microphone.
+- The figure-8, bidirectional pickup pattern, records sound from either side of the microphone.